 About

-Current Site Activities (as of May, 2025)
+Current Site Activities (as of December, 2025)

 Troilus is committed to keeping the community informed about ongoing activities at the Troilus site.
 This page provides information on current exploration work, environmental initiatives, and site operations.
-We encourage you to explore the sections below to learn more about the work taking place and how we are preparing for the next steps in the project’s development.
+We encourage you to explore the sections below to learn more about the work taking place and how we are preparing for the next steps in the Project’s development.

 Exploration Plans